 - A symptom of other diseases and illnesses, such as diabetes, stroke, or cognitive problems

-The good news is that most of the root causes of erectile dysfunction are treatable, or at the very least there treatments that will restore erectile dysfunction in most men.
+The good news is that most of the root causes of erectile dysfunction are treatable, or at the very least, there are treatments that will restore erectile dysfunction in most men.
 At the same time, since the root causes of many cases of erectile dysfunction can be a more serious health problem, which often requires treatment in and of itself, erectile dysfunction (not including isolated incidents, which is normal for most men) should never be ignored.

 Talk to Your Partner

 Perhaps even more important than talking to your doctor about erectile dysfunction, at least in the short term, is talking to your partner.
-As with any sexual health problem (and most health problems in general), they impact not only you but your partner or spouse.
+As with any sexual health problem (and most health problems in general), they impact not only you but also your partner or spouse.
 Frank, open, and honest communication can make it far easier to seek treatment from a doctor or healthcare professional.

 It also helps avoid adding extra stress, shame, or psychological burdens into a relationship, which can exacerbate organic causes of erectile dysfunction.
-Rather than leaving your partner to think there’s something wrong with them, or that you don’t find them attractive anymore, or just don’t want to be intimate any more – be honest and open.
+Rather than leaving your partner to think there’s something wrong with them or that you don’t find them attractive anymore, or just don’t want to be intimate any more – be honest and open.
 Not only will it help them understand and preserve your relationship, but it may provide you a newfound strength to deal with your problems with your doctor.

 Fast Facts about Erectile Dysfunction

 Many men realize that, as they age, due to reduced testosterone levels and other related body changes, they may find it becomes more difficult to become aroused than during their teens or twenties.
 The characteristic, fullness, and longevity of erections may also become less pronounced.
-This is normal, and doesn’t exactly constitute erectile dysfunction.
+This is normal and doesn’t exactly constitute erectile dysfunction.
 Only when it becomes an obstacle to satisfactory sexual penetration and intercourse does it rise to the formal definition of erectile dysfunction.
 With that said, some treatments for ED can be effective at reversing or improving the natural bodily changes that impact arousal and erectile function, even absent formal erectile dysfunction diagnoses.

 All of this is by way of saying that many men have to deal with erectile dysfunction at some point in their lives, and the incidence increase as they get older.
 At the very least, most men have to deal with some changes in their sexual functioning as they age.
-That’s all the more reason to engage with your partner, and then your doctor or healthcare provider on the topic – you’re by no means alone, and it’s the only way you’re going to be able to successfully treat full-fledged erectile dysfunction.
+That’s all the more reason to engage with your partner, and then your doctor or healthcare provider on the topic – you’re by no means alone, and it’s the only way you’re going to be able to treat full-fledged erectile dysfunction successfully.

 Talk to a Doctor